mvolkmann/blog/src/swift/DocC.md

 Documentation comments are single-line comments that begin with `///` or multi-line comments that begin with `/**` and end with `*/`.
 Add these before each type, property, method, and function definition.
+This can be done manually or by command clicking the first line of a definition, selecting "Add Documentation", and supplying more detail.

 Documentation is only generated for `public` items.
 For non-public item documentation, use double rather than triple slash comments.